ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 issued to a Client that successfully completed attestation with an Attester that the Issuer trusts.
-Moreover, this arrangement means that if an Origin accepts tokens issued by an Issuer that trusts multiple Attesters, then a Client can use any of these Attesters to issue and redeem tokens for the Origin.
+Moreover, this arrangement means that if an Origin accepts tokens issued by an Issuer that trusts multiple Attesters, then a Client can use any one of these Attesters to issue and redeem tokens for the Origin.

 The mechanisms for establishing trust between each entity in this arrangement are deployment specific.
 For example, in settings where Attesters and Issuers